 Substance abuse usually means drugs and alcohol.
 These are two areas we don’t often associate with seniors, but seniors, like young people, may self-medicate using legal and illegal drugs and alcohol, which can lead to serious health consequences such as lung or heart disease, stroke, cancer, or mental health conditions.
 In addition, seniors may deliberately or unknowingly mix medications and use alcohol.
 Because of our stereotypes about senior citizens, many medical people fail to ask seniors about possible substance abuse.

-Dementia is not part of aging.
+It is estimated that more than one in five U.S. adults live with a mental illness (57.8 million in 2021).
+Mental illnesses include many different conditions that vary in degree of severity, ranging from mild to moderate to severe.
+Mental illnesses are not inate.
+Dementia for example is not part of aging.
 Dementia can be caused by disease, reactions to medications, vision and hearing problems, infections, nutritional imbalances, diabetes, and renal failure.
 There are many forms of dementia (including Alzheimer’s Disease) and some can be temporary.
 With accurate diagnosis comes management and help.
 The most common late-in-life mental health condition is depression.
-If left untreated, depression in the elderly can lead to suicide.
+If left untreated, depression in people of all ages can lead to suicide.
 Here’s a surprising fact: The rate of suicide is higher for elderly white men than for any other age group, including adolescents.

 Among people, falls are the leading cause of injuries, hospital admissions for trauma, and deaths due to injury.
 One in every three seniors (age 65 and older) will fall each year.
 Strategies to reduce injury include exercises to improve balance and strength and medication review.
 Home modifications can help reduce injury.
 Home security is needed to prevent intrusion.
 Home-based fire prevention devices should be in place and easy to use.
 People aged 65 and older are twice as likely to die in a home fire as the general population.